Fallinqqq/ToDo-List/README.md

 A Simple ToDo-list application made using Java Swing for my final project for ITP 120-01WA !

 - IMPORTANT -
-both .java files must be open in the same folder in order for application to run correctly.
+both .java files must be open in the same folder in order for the application to run correctly.

 ![pic1](https://user-images.githubusercontent.com/62212206/209599825-088dbe7f-6d8e-4706-b219-39f9ba93a8c1.png)
 ![pic2](https://user-images.githubusercontent.com/62212206/209599829-20ce483d-de88-48e0-94d5-a13e58f88667.png)